Compare Campervan Rentals in Alice Springs

 Ormiston Gorge, West MacDonnell Ranges

-The Red Centre’s most gorgeous gorge has a campsite nearby.
-While you won’t get direct access to the jaw-dropping ravine, the Ormiston Gorge trailhead is only a few minutes drive away.
-This nifty spot has a small café and a serviceable Optus connection—a rarity out here.
+The Red Centre's most stunning gorge has a campsite nearby.
+While you won't get direct access to the breathtaking ravine, the Ormiston Gorge trailhead is only a few minutes drive away.
+This nifty spot has a small cafĆ© and a serviceable Optus connectionā€”a rarity out here.

 Price: $12 per person per night

-Main amenities: toilet, showers, potable water, bbq
+Main amenities: restroom, showers, potable water, bbq

 Point Howard Lookout, West MacDonnell Ranges